 How to Get to Minca Colombia

 The only way to get to Minca is to first make your way to Santa Marta in the north of Colombia.
-This is a scenic and historic coastal city which was once a bustling tourist destination but has unfortunately lost its charm of late due to a declining reputation.
+This is a scenic and historic coastal city that was once a bustling tourist destination but has unfortunately lost its charm of late due to a declining reputation.

 While many people seem to still enjoy some beach time here, I'd suggest heading straight to Minca instead.
 To get here, there are two main options.